auberginehill/list-my-apps-template-table/README.md

 8. Save the file as an HTML-file, for example as 'Installed_Apps.html', for example in 'Home/Documents' folder (a filename without any spaces is recommended).

-9. Open the HTML-file with an appropriate app, such as a browser by surfing directly to the file location, which could, for instance, be: <file:///storage/emulated/0/Documents/Installed_Apps.html>
+9. Open the HTML-file with an appropriate app, such as a browser by surfing directly to the file location, which could, for instance, be: file:///storage/emulated/0/Documents/Installed_Apps.html
    - In a browser the spaces in the filename can be replaced with %20 to make the link work (there's an underscore in the example file's file name (and URL) above instead of a space character).
 For more exotic filename characters, see [HTML URL Encoding Reference](http://www.w3schools.com/tags/ref_urlencode.asp).

-10. Conversion from .html to .pdf might work with [Firefox (for Android)](https://play.google.com/store/apps/details?id=org.mozilla.firefox) (Options (three dots) &rarr; Page &rarr; Save as PDF) or perhaps with the printing option in the default File Manager.
+10. Conversion from .html to .pdf might work with [Firefox (for Android)](https://play.google.com/store/apps/details?id=org.mozilla.firefox) (Options (three dots) &rarr; Page &rarr; Save as PDF) or perhaps with the printing option in the default Android File Manager.

    |             |                                          |
    |  --------   |  -------------                           |